Mohamed0thman/wafr/README.md

 - it's my first time using liteSql to store data
 - home page showing all transaction data
-- sort data by date
+- sort data by date using caustom hooks
+- insert transaction details using react form hooks and yap for validation
+- add Visual representation (chart)

 ## Available Scripts